Who I Am

 A Licensed Professional Here to Guide You

 When it comes to your mental health and overall wellbeing, it’s important to have a knowledgeable professional you can turn to.
 Over the years, I’ve provided counseling and case management services to adolescents in multiple settings: outpatient therapy, schools, foster care, and community programs.
-My expertise covers a broad spectrum of services, and I’m happy to share my experience and qualifications.
+My expertise as a licensed clinical social worker covers a broad spectrum of support, and I’m happy to share my experience and qualifications.

 Education & Training